James-VT/MS2_Gloucestershire_Battlefields/README.md

 ## GeoHack
 GeoHack is a service I've used via Wikipedia to source the coordinates for the battlefields in order to place the map markers correctly.
 [GeoHack](https://geohack.toolforge.org/)

+## JSHint
+JSHint is a free JavaScript testing programme, used to look for errors in the sites various JS files.
+[JSHint](https://jshint.com/)

 # Credits

 ## Wikipedia